2016, Vol. 3 Issue 3, Part C

 How to cite this article:

-Dania Aeema Feroz and Rana Hadi.
+Dania Aeema Feroz, Rana Hadi.
 Species diversity and abundance of resident and migratory bird fauna of a North-Western Peri-Urban Area, Karachi.
-International Journal of Fauna and Biological Studies.
-2016; 3(3): 175-180.
+Int J Fauna Biol Stud 2016;3(3):175-180.